CSR Goals for Senju Metal Industry Co., Ltd.

 9. Export Control

-• ・Complying with applicable laws and internal regulations and by regularly scheduled audits, the Company conducts proper export controls.
+• ・The Company complies with applicable laws and internal regulations, and by regularly scheduled audits in order to conduct proper export controls.

 Product Quality and Safety